 Buy on Tuesdays and Wednesdays – Mid-week is known to be the best time to purchase airline tickets.

 Use recommended resources – Use a booking company you know is reputable.
-Use this link to see our list of companies we personally use and recommend.

 TIP: Save money by searching multiple booking sites and comparing flight prices.
 Your favorite site may not offer the best deal.

 Start with your preferred search site, research two or three other websites, and finally check the hotel’s website or call as hotels will often match rates.
-We recommend these hotel search sites as ones we personally use.

 READ THE REVIEWS.

 TIP: Only spend 30 minutes of your time booking a hotel.
 The price variation between sites isn’t worth hours of your time trying to save a dollar or two.
 The larger booking sites have their own loyalty reward programs.
 If you consistently use one site, the rewards might be worth it to stay with that site, even if it isn’t the cheapest option.

 We like to use Hotels.com because of their book 10, get 1 free program.

 The decision to buy travel insurance is based on these 2 factors: financial risk and medical concerns.